sul-dlss-deprecated/lyberservices-scripts/README.md

 will NOT have JP2s re-generated from the source TIFFs).
 If you do stage the JP2 files and they have a different basename than the TIFFs, they WILL be re-generated, and you will end up with two copies, in two different resources.

-## Deployment

-    cap stage deploy  # for lyberservices-test
-    cap prod deploy # for lyberservices-prod

-Only the `v3-legacy` branch is deployed.

 ## Setting up code for local development